MENU

 The Handmaiden + Bespoke Poetry

 Confined in a mansion in 1930s Korea, Lady Hideko is a bird in a gilded cage - and a seemingly easy target for a duplicitous Count, who hires Sook-hee, a talented young pickpocket, to act as her handmaiden (and help in his plan to seduce her).
 But Sook-hee may have a different plan in mind, and a tangled web soon begins to weave around the handmaiden, her charge, the Count, and Hideko's domineering uncle.
 Winner of Best Film Not in the English Language at the BAFTAs in 2018, The Handmaiden is a ravishing puzzle box filled with mystery and melodrama from director Park Chan-wook.
-Stay around post-screening to grab a bespoke typewriter poems by poet-on-command Mikayla Elias Event supported by Film Hub London, managed by Film London.
+Stay around post-screening to grab a bespoke typewriter poems by poet-on-command Mikayla Elias.
+Mikayla Elias is a typewriter poet based out of London, England.
+Bring them something on your heart, and they'll write you a custom poem on the spot.
+Event supported by Film Hub London, managed by Film London.
 Proud to be a partner of the BFI Film Audience Network, funded by the National Lottery. www.filmlondon.org.uk/film-hub-london.

 Wed, 24 Jun